 High North (Worthington Mall)

-If approved by City Council, the zoning would be subject to a 60-day referendum period.
-After the referendum period, the applicant would come back to the Municipal Planning Commission for PUD Final Plan and Architectural Review Board approval.
+The rezoning is subject to a 60-day referendum period.
+After 60 days, the property owner will come back to the Municipal Planning Commission (MPC) for PUD final Plan and Architectural Review Board (ARB) approval.

-The Architectural Review Board also approved a separate application on March 25 to demolish approximately 21,000 sq. ft. of the existing northern portion of the mall.
-If for some reason the rezoning portion of the application were to be delayed or overturned, this application requires the northern side of the mall to be refaced and the site to be restored in compliance with the approved plans.
+The MPC unanimously recommended approval of the rezoning and subdivision at its March 25, 2021 meeting.
+The ARB also approved a separate application to demolish approximately 21,000 sq. ft. of the existing northern portion of the mall.
+If for some reason the rezoning were to be delayed or overturned, this application requires the northern side of the mall to be refaced and the site to be restored in compliance with the approved plans.

 The redevelopment of the site is expected to occur in two phases.
 Phase I calls for the demolition of the mall’s existing northern portion to make room for a 10-story Class A office/mixed-use building.